 Step 7:

 Using a clean brush, apply the bronzing glaze over the surface.
-Loosely brush over an entire segment, insuring complete coverage.
+Loosely brush over an entire segment, ensuring complete coverage.
 Start your project from the top, or highest point, working towards the bottom.
-This guarantees that drips doing fall onto lower portions that have been already glazed.
+This helps prevent drips from landing on lower portions that have already been glazed.
 On large areas work in segments, progressively working from one area to the next.
-Wearing protective gloves, begin the Bronzing patina by wetting the surface with a rag moistened with mineral spirits.
-This will allow the glaze to flow easily over the surface.
-Do not get the area too wet, as the glaze will run and sag.

 bronze paint